GlennDeprey/PalianPals/docs/event-info/joinevent.md

 If the selected role is full, you will be placed on a **waitlist** in the order you signed up.
 If someone does not show, we will contact you to join the event based on your position on the list.
 This ensures fairness for everyone.
+Do NOT sync unless the host tells you to sync.

 :::